-Renée Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life
+Renee Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life

-Renée Zellweger is one of the latest celebrities to answer the Proust questionnaire, according to Vanity Fair.
+Renee Zellweger is one of the latest celebrities to answer the Proust questionnaire, according to Vanity Fair.

-Vanity Fair has been asking celebrities and high-profile people provide answers to the 35 question Proust questionnaire for years, explaining the questionnaire is believed to encourage the respondent to reveal his or her true nature.
+Vanity Fair has been asking celebrities and high-profile people to provide answers to the 35-question Proust questionnaire for years, explaining that the questionnaire is believed to encourage the respondent to reveal his or her true nature.

-Renée Zellweger’s answers to the questionnaire and were an interesting mix of predictable and unusual responses, ranging from the revelation that her idea of perfect happiness is little more than “a free day anywhere with a good dog,” that her most treasured possession is her “good health,” and that the trait she most deplores in herself is “self-doubt,” while she most deplores “egotist” in others.
+Renee Zellweger’s answers to the questionnaire were an interesting mix of predictable and unusual responses, ranging from the revelation that her idea of perfect happiness is little more than “a free day anywhere with a good dog,” that her most treasured possession is her “good health,” and that the trait she most deplores in herself is “self-doubt,” while she most deplores “egotist” in others.

 The Jerry Maguire actress also gave the slightest glimpse into her romantic life when she was asked about the greatest love of her life.